We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 Your three hours of real estate lead generation are your way of “getting ready” for work.
 It’s the process by which you guarantee that you’ll have work to go to!

 Once upon a time, your print marketing materials were the fundamentals for promoting your business.
-Yard signs, business cards, and well crafted brochures still have their place in today’s market.
+Yard signs, business cards, and well-crafted brochures still have their place in today’s market.
 But no longer can print marketing alone propel you forward.
 Most print marketing today is used to power up digital marketing.

 Do you still need fancy brochures outlining the features of a property?
 Perhaps.
-However, you can bet your bottom dollar that if a drive-by shopper sees your yard sign, they’re far less likely to get out of their car to snatch up a brochure than they are to whip out their phone and Google the address.
+However, you can bet your bottom dollar that if a drive-by shopper sees your yard sign, they’re far less likely to get out of their car to snatch up a brochure than to whip out their phone and Google the address.